lufixSch/auto_llama/README.md

 Memory implementations are available in `auto_llama.memory`

+- txtai
   - TxtAIMemory - Embeddings database for text or chat using the python `txtai` package
+  - TxtAIConversationMemory - Embeddings database for old conversations using the python `txtai` package

 ### auto_llama_extras